Download

 Roof Assessment

+Storms involving rain, wind, snow, ice, hail and a combination of environmental factors result in millions of dollars in property damage and the interruption of services and operations.
 Your roof should be designed, constructed and maintained to defend against the environmental conditions of the local region.
 Roof and equipment damage along with moisture leaking into the building can pose a significant risk to the building and occupants.
+Ongoing roof assessments can help you manage these risks.

 Your facility’s roof is an important area where you can control risk simply by conducting inspections.
 It is considered a best practice to have every roof routinely inspected to ensure that the: